wannabecoffeenerd/wannabecoffeenerd.github.io/content/posts/edge-extraction-wafo/index.md

 <!--more-->

 The [turbo paper](https://www.cell.com/matter/fulltext/S2590-2385(19)30410-2) introduced the concept of the "volcano" effect.
 This is essentially a statement about the trade-off between finer grinds causing an increase in extraction yield but only to a certain extent.
 Going too fine causes _channeling_ that then reduces bulk extraction yield due to uneven extraction.
-The paper has some really nice ideas about modeling extraction, and the discrepancy between the model prediction and the experimental results were attributed to _channeling_.
+The paper has some really nice ideas about modeling extraction, and the discrepancy between model predictions and experimental results were attributed to _channeling_.
 The experiments in the paper used a VST basket without any bottom paper filters.
 For a while now, I have been wondering if that volcano effect is really a manifestation of _channeling_ as is usually thought of (general [lateral unevenness](https://www.caffeinated.science/posts/espresso-extraction-evenness/#lateral-unevenness)) or if it is really a manifestation of [edge underextraction](https://www.caffeinated.science/posts/espresso-extraction-evenness/#edge-underextraction) stemming from the blank areas without holes on espresso basket edges.

 {{< image src="images/schematic.svg" caption="Schematic theorizing why blank basket edges cause edge underextraction." >}}